Freihofer Casting Opens Doors Dec. 5

 "We've had long lines in the past when we didn't have time limits, and we want to make sure everyone gets seen and no one has a long wait," Freihofer said.

-Freihofer has cast over 60 feature film and television projects and hundreds of commercials since opening the doors in 2004.
-Recent casting credits include the feature films WHALING with Tammin Sursok and Tom Felton, WILDLIFE, with jake Gyllenhall and Carey Mulligan, ROAD LESS TRACELED with Lareun Alaina and Charlene Tilton, as well as THE BYGONE, SLEEPING IN PLASTIC, OVEREXPOSED, WICKED LOVE, HELLRAISER: JUDGMENT and CHILDREN OF THE CORN: RUNAWAY.
-Other projects include DISTANT VISION for Francis Ford Coppola and AMERICAN HONEY, with Shia Lebeouf, RUDDERLESS (Directed by William H Macy), AUGUST: OSAGE COUNTY (With Meryl Streep & Julia Roberts), THE KILLER INSIDE ME (with Casey Affleck & Kate Hudson), TO THE WONDER (Directed by Terrence Malick, starring Ben Affleck & Rachel McAdams), and many more, including recent commercials for Nike, Folger's, Foot Locker, Walmart, Warheads, AARP and many, many more.
+Freihofer has cast over 90 feature film and television projects and hundreds of commercials since opening the doors in 2004.
+Recent casting credits include the feature films THE MUSTARD SEED with Mira Sorvino, THE TURKEY BOWL with Alan Ritchson, WILDLIFE (now in theaters), with jake Gyllenhall and Carey Mulligan, ROAD LESS TRACELED with Lareun Alaina and Charlene Tilton, as well as HELLRAISER: JUDGMENT and CHILDREN OF THE CORN: RUNAWAY.
+Other projects include DISTANT VISION for Francis Ford Coppola and AMERICAN HONEY, with Shia Lebeouf, RUDDERLESS (Directed by William H Macy), AUGUST: OSAGE COUNTY (With Meryl Streep & Julia Roberts), THE KILLER INSIDE ME (with Casey Affleck & Kate Hudson), TO THE WONDER (Directed by Terrence Malick, starring Ben Affleck & Rachel McAdams), and many more, including recent commercials for Nike, BMW, Folger's, Foot Locker, Walmart, Warheads, AARP and many, many more.

 Freihofer mentioned he has discovered many new faces at Meals for Monologues and have placed them in films and commercials in the weeks and months that followed.
 But he stressed the charity event is not an audition for a specific project, and is just a fun way to give back to the community and to be seen by local casting professionals.

-Freihofer Casting's Meals for Monologues will be held Monday, December 4, from 11:00 am-8 pm and Tuesday, December 5 from 9:00 am - 4:00 pm at The Actor Factory in Norman, OK.
+Freihofer Casting's Meals for Monologues will be held Wednesday, December 5, from 10:00 am-8 pm at The Actor Factory, 3750 W Main St, Five Park A in Norman, OK.
 No appointment is necessary.
 There may be a short wait, but we will make it festive for all, and anyone in line will be seen!

 Be mindful that this casting office is hired for film & television work, so Shakespeare monologues are probably not the best choice.
 It is suggested that the audition material is memorized.